 What You’ll Do At OPCA

-• Provides fiscal leadership to support achievement of short and long-term strategic financial goals, including planned growth over the next ten years.
+• Provide fiscal leadership to support achievement of short and long-term strategic financial goals, including planned growth over the next ten years, working closely with leadership team to manage federal, state, and private grants, preparing timely and accurate budgets, financial reports and complies with draw down requirements.

 Minimum Qualifications: